Robust high-dimensional Gaussian and bootstrap approximations for trimmed sample means: Main proofs

-\begin{proof}[Proof of Theorem \ref{thm:gaussian_approximation}] Without loss of generality we assume that $Pf = 0$ for every $f \in \sF$, if it is not the case one can simply center the class $\sF$ and work with the centered class.
-We split the proof of Theorem \ref{thm:gaussian_approximation} in five steps: \begin{enumerate} \item \textit{Counting and bounding.} Taking $t \geq 3\ln(1+d) + 7n\frac{\nu_p^p}{M^p}$ in Lemma \ref{lemma:counting} one can ensure that, with high probability, $V_M(\sF) \leq t$.
+\begin{proof}[Proof of Theorem \ref{thm:gaussian_approximation}] Since the trimmed mean is invariant by translation we assume, without loss of generality, that $Pf = 0$ for every $f \in \sF$, if it is not the case one can simply center the class $\sF$ and work with the centered class.
+We split the proof of Theorem \ref{thm:gaussian_approximation} in six steps: \begin{enumerate} \item \textit{Counting and bounding.} Taking $s = 10$ and $t = (1+s)n\frac{\nu_p^p}{M^p}$, Lemma \ref{lemma:counting} yields $V_M(\sF) \leq t$ with high probability.
 Set

 we proceed using Lemma \ref{lem:bounding_simple} to obtain, for all $\lambda \in \R$,